U.S. Forest Service Fire Suppression

 The other goal the Forest Service had was to develop a systematic approach to fire protection.
 In the decades following the Big Blowup, this would involve building networks of roads, communications systems, lookout towers, and ranger stations.
 To protect both federal and non-federal lands, the agency won passage of the Weeks Act of 1911, which in part established a framework between the federal government and the states for cooperative firefighting (the framework would later include private forest associations and landowners).
 By offering financial incentives to states to fight fires, the Forest Service came to dominate and direct what amounted to a national fire policy.

 Following several severe fire seasons in the early 1930s, fire suppression took on even greater urgency.
 In 1933, the federal government created the Civilian Conservation Corps, which put thousands of men to work building fire breaks and fighting fires.
 In 1935, the Forest Service established the so-called 10 a.m. policy, which decreed that every fire should be suppressed by 10 a.m. the day following its initial report.
 Other federal land management agencies quickly followed suit and joined the campaign to eliminate fire from the landscape.
-Fire suppression efforts were aided by the development of new technologies, such as airplanes, smokejumpers, and fire suppression chemicals.
+Fire suppression efforts were aided by the development of new technologies, such as airplanes, smokejumpers, medicines, and fire suppression chemicals.
 With such tools, fires could be fought anywhere—and were.

 Until around 1970, federal land managers remained obsessed with controlling large fires.
 But during the 1960s, scientific research increasingly demonstrated the positive role fire played in forest ecology.
 This led in the early 1970s to a radical change in Forest Service policy—to let fires burn when and where appropriate.
 It began with allowing natural-caused fires to burn in designated wilderness areas.
 From this the "let-burn" policy evolved, though it suffered a setback in the wake of the 1988 Yellowstone fires.
 Since around 1990, fire suppression efforts and policy have had to take into account exurban sprawl in what is called the wildland-urban interface.
 Another issue the Forest Service now faces is that fires have grown in size and ferocity over the last 25 years.
 The fire-fighting budget has grown to about 50 percent of the agency’s entire budget, which limits funds available for land management activities such as land restoration and forest thinning that could aid in fire suppression.